kthibodeaux/.dotfiles/README.md

 #dotfiles

-Currently in the process of trying Vim.
-This may lead to a very messy repo for a while :)
+Refactoring Emacs, building Vim config, and configuring Evil-mode.
+Things will be messy for a while.

-## tmux
+## tmux on OSX
 `brew install reattach-to-user-namespace`